 "But factoring in that not everyone can dive, I would also suggest taking a stroll through our town centre and enjoying some of the boutique cafes, restaurants and bars that we seem to be perfecting.
 I don't drink coffee but apparently, we do it well here in Port!"

-The event will be held on the first weekend of the September school holidays on Sunday 30 September.
+In 2019 the event is on Sunday 6 October.
 The region will be buzzing, the trails will be ready to run, and the medals will be ready to hand out.
 Book in, tell your friends to book in, and come ready to finish on a high!

 |Tags: Things to Do Family Fun and Adventure Coastal Lifestyle Camden Haven|